piarenivar/noteslab-project/README.md

-# noteslab-project
+# Noreslab

-This is an HTML/CSS site project for a made up note taking application.
+Simple HTML/CSS only front-end project for a notes application concept.